Youngsters would like to learn more DIY skills

 About the European Home Improvement Monitor

 The European Home Improvement Monitor is a study of USP Marketing Consultancy, which surveyed 26,400 home improvement consumers in eleven European countries (Austria, Belgium, Denmark, France, Germany, Italy, Netherlands, Poland, Spain, Sweden and UK.)
-Every quarter, a report is published each time with a different theme.
-Themes like Segmentation of consumers, Online Purchases, Love Brands, and Multi-year developments are examples of this.
+Every quarter, a report will be published each time with a different theme.
+Themes like Segmentation of consumers, Online Purchases, Love Brands, Multi-year developments are examples of this.
 The report provides insight in key insights like DIY vs. DIFM, the share of online purchases per product category and a specific product category.

 About USP Marketing Consultancy

-USP Marketing Consultancy is a leading international market research agency that has specialized in the construction, installation and DIY sector for over 25 years.
+USP Marketing Consultancy is a leading international market research agency that is specialized in the construction, installation and DIY sector for over 25 years.
 USP Marketing Consultancy works for internationally renowned companies, such as AkzoNobel, Philips, Grohe, Forbo, etc. Our clients often have pan-European questions about their brand awareness, customer journeys, market opportunities, e-commerce trends and other research needs.
 USP Marketing Consultancy delivers the insights to make decisions and acts as a marketing advisor for its clients.

 Can price seduce electrical installers to change brands?